simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

    :language: xml

-Things happen when you do so, but it remains utterly difficult to understand what's happening exactely.
-Even Gantt visualizations contain too much information to be useful: it is impossible to understand which task belong to which application.
+Things happen when you do so, but it remains utterly difficult to understand what's happening exactly.
+Even Gantt visualizations contain too much information to be useful: it is impossible to understand which task belongs to which application.
 To fix this, we will categorize the tasks.

 Instead of starting the execution in one function call only with